top of page

 Once again, you will be required to wear the author’s hat.
 An argument will be presented with some options, you will then be asked to choose which option the author best depicts what the author’s opinion would have been.

-Before you pick the right answer, read all the available options carefully.
-Also, treat each question with its peculiarity.
+Before you pick the right answer, read all the available options carefully, and treat each question with its peculiarity.
 For instance, you can not answer an author's opinion question the same way you will approach a question of facts analysis.

 Lastly, only the information provided in the passage is all you need to answer all questions.
-You don't need prior knowledge or information.
+You don't need prior knowledge or information, therefore reference the passage as often as you can when answering questions.

-You can practice the LSAT reading comprehension with these sample questions.
+You can practice this LSAT reading comprehension example and questions.

 How can I improve my LSAT reading comprehension fast?